dfsantos-source/Bite-Mates/server/cart/README.md

 ---
 ### Add to cart
 ---
 Adds a food to a user's cart.
-A valid user auth token must b provided
+A valid user auth token must be provided

 **URL**: `/api/cart/add`